Changepoint detection on a graph of time series: Graphical models for dependent changepoints across multiple time series

 \subsection{Examples of graphical dependence structures for changepoints}

-The prior distribution discussed in Section \ref{sec:markovrandomfield} is suitable for a wide variety of settings.
-This section provides graph motifs that are building blocks to encode the dependence structure of changepoints across multiple time series.
-For these examples, we consider the parametrisation introduced in Section \ref{sec:aspecialcase} and we provide some insight on how to choose the changepoint hyperparameters $p$ and $\lambda$, hoping it gives intuition on how to set hyperparameters for more complicated cases.
-These exemplar dependence structures for changepoints are explored via a simulation study presented in Section \ref{sec:simustudy}.
+The prior distribution (\ref{eq:MRFS}) is suitable for a wide variety of settings.
+This section provides graph motifs that can be regarded as building blocks to encode the dependence structure of changepoints across multiple time series.
+For these examples, we assume identical non-zero edge weights as considered in Section \ref{sec:aspecialcase} and provide some insight on how to choose the changepoint prior parameters $p$ and $\lambda$.
+These exemplar dependence structures for changepoints are explored via a simulation study in Appendix \ref{sec:appendixsimustudy}.